 kernel (adj./n.)
-A term used in early GENERATIVE GRAMMAR to refer to a type of STRUCTURE produced by the PHRASE-STRUCTURE RULES of a grammar.
+A term used in early generative grammar to refer to a type of structure produced by the phrase-structure rules of a grammar.
 The output of these rules is a kernel string.
-The basic type of SENTENCE generated from this STRING without any OPTIONAL TRANSFORMATIONS (as defined in the Syntactic Structures MODEL, e.g. NEGATIVE OF PASSIVE) is a kernel sentence - corresponding to the SIMPLE, ACTIVE, AFFIRMATIVE DECLARATIVE (SAAD) sentences of LANGUAGE.
+The basic type of sentence generated from this string without any optional transformations (as defined in the Syntactic Structures model, e.g. negative or passive) is a kernel sentence - corresponding to the simple, active, affirmative declarative (SAAD) sentences of language.
 The term kernel clause is also sometimes used.